The 20 best under-eye concealers, according to celebrity makeup artists

 _______________________________________________________________________________

-YSL Touche Eclat High Cover Radiant Concealer ($35; yslbeautyus.com)
+YSL Touche Éclat High Cover Radiant Concealer ($35; yslbeautyus.com)

 "You can use this after foundation and powder to brighten," Barnes says.
 "It feels really light, almost like you aren't wearing it."
-A few clicks of the pen cap releases the illuminating concealer into the brush.
-While the hyaluronic acid can hydrate the delicate under-eye area, caffeine and ruscus tame puffiness.
+A few clicks of the pen cap release the illuminating concealer into the brush.
+While the hyaluronic acid works to hydrate the delicate under-eye area, caffeine and ruscus tame puffiness.

-Pro tip: Peachy tones work best to cancel purples and blue under-eye shadows, according to Barnes.
+Pro tip: Peachy tones work best to cancel purplish and bluish under-eye shadows, according to Barnes.

 _______________________________________________________________________________